Frequently Asked Questions

 Do you work with just dudes?

 Nope, I see everyone.
 I have found that men today need more dedicated counselors who have been out in the world working and doing and have some bumps and bruises.
-The mental health industry is 75-80% female, and the average age of therapists is 37!
+The mental health industry is 75-80% female, and the average age of therapists is 37 !
+I’m 55 if you are wondering.

 How come you do longer sessions?